ONNX to Burn: Development Guide

 - Convert ONNX model weights to Burn state files.

-- Support ONNX models generated by PyTorch (ONNX Opset 16+).
+- Support ONNX models generated by PyTorch (ONNX Opset 16+ recommended for best compatibility).

 - Produce easy-to-understand and modifiable models.